 New Delhi has a variety of amazing transport options to take advantage of;

 - You can book a taxi – both Uber and Ola are great apps to download.
-Not only can you pay by card or cash through the app, you don’t get ripped off either.
+Not only can you pay by card or cash through the app, but you also don’t get ripped off either.
 Here’s how to use Uber in India.

-- Take a Tuk Tuk or Auto Rickshaw – A 3 wheeler is also a good option as it’s convenient and there will always be one available.
-However, you may find that the hotel will not allow the 3 wheeler to pull up outside reception!
+- Take a Tuk Tuk or Auto Rickshaw – A 3-wheeler is also a good option as it’s convenient and there will always be one available.
+However, you may find that the hotel will not allow the 3-wheeler to pull up outside reception!
 Most 5* places don’t.
 BE CAREFUL of scams with Tuk Tuks, it’s notorious in Delhi.
 Always haggle.

 - Metro – Delhi has a super cheap metro line that runs through the heart of the city, all the way to the International Airport.
-Alight at Janpath on the Violet Line, it’s a few minutes walk from there.
+Alight at Janpath on the Violet Line, it’s a few minute’s walk from there.

 A look inside the Imperial New Delhi Hotel

-As soon as I arrived the staff were so friendly!
+As soon as I arrived all of the staff were so friendly!
 I definitely felt a little out of place pulling up to such a swanky hotel in Delhi so it was lovely to be greeted at the Imperial with open arms.